Blog

 How to Fix a Deadbolt Lock

 The deadbolt is the first line of defense in home and office security.
 Whether you are a homeowner, contractor, or business owner, a functioning door lock is vital for a safe, secure building.
-Malfunctioning deadbolts can bring frustration at the least and exposure to safety risks at the worst.
-For a resource to troubleshoot deadbolt repair, look no further than this guide on how to fix a deadbolt lock.
+Jammed and malfunctioning door deadlocks can bring frustration at the least and exposure to safety risks at the worst.
+For a resource to troubleshoot deadbolt repair, look no further than this guide for fixing misaligned, loose, and sticking deadbolt locks.

 In This Article

-1. How to Fix a Sticky or Jammed Deadbolt Lock
+1. How to Fix a Sticky or Jammed Door Deadlock

 2. How to Fix a Loose Deadbolt Lock